TakingItCasual/easymc/docs/getting_started.rst

 All provided templates contain bash scripts (which are uploaded to the instances themselves) which will shut down the instances after 10 consecutive minutes of no online players (and no SSH connections).

 (A template for a Forge server is also included: "cnb_template".
-See Customization_ for how to make your own template.)
+See Customization_ for how to modify the templates.)

 Server Management
 -----------------